Bick95/CognitiveRobotics_Robo_Control/README.md

 An example video showing the evolution of the training progress of one trained PPO agent can be found on [YouTube]().

 ## Using the repository
+Note: The repository has been set up using Python 3.

 ### Installation/Setup
 Software needed for running the code used in this project can be installed using pip as follows: